CloudTrack: Scalable UAV Tracking with Cloud Semantics: Abstract

 \section{Abstract}

 Nowadays, unmanned aerial vehicles (UAVs) are commonly used in search and rescue scenarios to gather information in the search area.
 The automatic identification of the person searched for in aerial footage could increase the autonomy of such systems, reduce the search time, and thus increase the missed person's chances of survival.
 In this paper, we present a novel approach to perform semantically conditioned open vocabulary object tracking that is specifically designed to cope with the limitations of UAV hardware.
-Our approach has several advantages.
-It can run with verbal descriptions of the missing person, e.g., the color of the shirt, it does not require dedicated training to execute the mission and can efficiently track a potentially moving person.
+Our approach has several advantages: It can run with verbal descriptions of the missing person, e.g., the color of the shirt, it does not require dedicated training to execute the mission, and can efficiently track a potentially moving person.
 Our experimental results demonstrate the versatility and efficacy of our approach.
-We will make the source code of our approach available upon publication of this manuscript.
+We publish the methods source code at \url{https://github.com/yblei/CloudTrack}.

-\section{Introduction}
+\section{INTRODUCTION}

 Visual detection and tracking of objects is an integral part of many modern-day UAV applications.
 Traditional object detection approaches~\cite{Redmon_2016_CVPR, ren2016faster, cai2019cascade} based on Convolutional Neural Networks (CNNs) require careful collection and curation of data to reach acceptable levels of performance.
 In search and rescue (SAR) operations, the object of interest is usually unknown when developing the system.
 Thus, traditional approaches are often inapplicable or limited to a small set of pre-trained classes.
 Instead, in many SAR scenarios, a semantic description is given, e.g., ``The lost person is male and wears a gray shirt'' or ``The person was last seen driving in a red car near a forest''.
-Even though modern Vision-Language Models (VLMs) can exploit such information, they are typically inapplicable in UAVs due to a limitation of onboard hardware resources.
+Even though modern Vision Language Models (VLMs) can exploit such information, they are typically inapplicable in UAVs due to a limitation of onboard hardware resources.
 Further, comparably low frame rates of such pipelines limit the ability to track objects of interest across multiple frames.

 Other object trackers, such as DaSiamRPN~\cite{zhu2018Distractoraware}, deliver acceptable frame rates even on limited hardware, e.g., a Raspberry Pi 4.
 Such lightweight trackers are usually initialized by a bounding box around the target object and track it across upcoming frames.
 However, the object of interest itself must first be identified by other means.
 Our objective is an approach for semantically conditioned object detection and tracking, applicable in real-time on UAVs without further training or fine-tuning.